davitkalantaryan/emsutils/README.md

 # cpputils
-Repository for some general purpose classes
+Repository for some general purpose classes and macroses.
+Up to now these classes and macroses are tested on gcc Linux, Windows microsoft compiler, Mac with clang and emscripten.
+Should work also on other platforms with proper c++ compiler

 ## existing classes and utils
 Following is the list of already created classes and utils (macroses)